 ¡Dos! was the second release in Green Day’s trilogy of 2012 albums and it would mark the first time since 1994’s Dookie that the band didn’t hit 100,000 sales in its first week, selling just 69,000 copies.
 With only one single being released to promote the album (‘Stray Heart’), ¡Dos! would go on to sell just 190,000 copies.

 With a postponed tour and the trilogy era turning into a bit of a mess, the band opted to move up the release date of the final album ¡Tre! a month early as a reward to fans.
 Album sales remained lackluster without any serious promotion and the record would achieve a new low for Green Day with just 58,000 first week sales.
-With overall sales at around 155,000 it is the lowest selling album of Green Day’s career.
+With overall sales at around 155,000 it was the lowest selling album of Green Day’s career at that point.

 Considered a return to form for the band after the poorly received trilogy of albums that preceded it, Revolution Radio would top the Billboard 200 in its first week of release.
 On the strength of lead single ‘Bang Bang’, the album sold 95,000 copies in that first week before eventually topping out at around 230,000 sold.